KenNyakundi01/pizza-/README.md

 La Nuit pizza
-You can make an order of pizza depending on your choice
+You can make an order of pizza depending on your choice.
+The website uses Html,Css and javascript as the language.